Boris and Carrie Johnson host a wedding party at the Cotswolds estate of Tory donors - ExBulletin

 Boris and Carrie Johnson host a wedding party at the Cotswolds estate of Tory donors

-Oris and Carrie Johnson celebrated their wedding at the large Cotswolds estate of a major Tory donor with guests including loyal loyalists Jacob Rees-Mogg and Nadine Dorries on Saturday.
+Boris and Carrie Johnson celebrated their wedding at the large Cotswolds estate of a major Tory donor, with guests including loyal loyalists Jacob Rees-Mogg and Nadine Dorries.

 The thrice-married bride and groom, 81-year-old father Stanley Johnson and sister Rachel Johnson were there to mark his final wedding, while Australian actor Holly Valance was also seen making their way to the estate.